thearn/stl_tools/README.md

      max_width, max_depth, max_height (floats) - maximum size of the stl
                                                 object (in mm).
 Match this to
-                                                the dimensions of a 3D printer
+                                                the dimensions of a 3D printer platform

     Returns: (None)

-`numpy2stl()` is the main method of this repository.
+`numpy2stl()` is the main function of this repository.

 It takes a 2D numpy array and output filename as input, and writes an STL file.